-Breathing Buildings offer two roof terminations, the penthouse louvre or the mushroom.
+Breathing Buildings offer two roof terminations, the penthouse louvre and the mushroom.

 The penthouse louvre is most frequently associated with a natural ventilation system.
-We offer a double bladed system as standard which offers class A weather performance with a triple bladed system for sites where better weather performance is required.
-The standard terminal comes in RAL 7035 (Light Grey) with corner posts and gabled roof but other options and sizes are available.
+We offer a double bladed system which offers class A weather performance.
+The terminal comes in RAL 7035 (Light Grey) with corner posts and gabled roof but other options and sizes are available.